hamza3256/Micromorpher/docs/install.md

 Hence, either change to the directory `src/ExchangeRates`, or to the directory `src/TheAnswer`, then run the blockchain via `embark blockchain`.

-## Running the Examples
+## Installing the Examples

-For the _Currency Exchange_ application, follow the instructions in _CurrencyExchangeDemo.md_.
-For _The Answer_, follow the instructions in _TheAnswerDemo.md_.
+For the _Currency Exchange_ application, follow the instructions in `CurrencyExchangeInstall.md`.
+For _The Answer_, follow the instructions in `TheAnswerInstall.md`.